 \section{Introduction}

-0.2mm PDEs play a key role in a large number of models, from finance to physics.
-Objects such as wave functions related to quantum physical systems, value functions which depict the fair prices of financial derivatives in pricing models, or value functions which depict the expected maximum utility in portfolio optimization problems that are usually presented as the solutions of nonlinear PDEs (NPDEs).
+0.2mm Nonlinear Partial differential equations (NPDEs) play a key role in a large number of models, from finance to physics.
+Objects such as wave functions related to quantum physical systems, value functions which depict the fair prices of financial derivatives in pricing models, or value functions which depict the expected maximum utility in portfolio optimization problems that are usually presented as the solutions of NPDEs.

-0.2mm Roughly speaking, the non-linearity in PDEs used in financial engineering above is derived from the trade mix (the trade mix and utility of hedging financial derivatives claims in the case of the derivatives pricing problem must be maximized in the case of the portfolio optimization problem); In \cite{7,45}, derivative pricing models with distinguishing lending rates were considered; In \cite{24}, derivative pricing models incorporating the default risk of the issuer of the financial derivative were considered; In \cite{5,109}, the models for the pricing of financial derivatives on untradable underlyings were proposed and analyzed, e.g., financial derivatives on the temperature or mortality-dependent financial derivatives; In \cite{1}, the models incorporating that the trading strategy effects the price processes though the demand and supply were considered.
-In \cite{94}, the models with transaction costs in the trading portfolio were developed.
+0.2mm Roughly speaking, the non-linearity in PDEs used in financial engineering above is derived from the trade mix (the trade mix and utility of hedging financial derivatives claims in the case of the derivatives pricing problem must be maximized in the case of the portfolio optimization problem).
+The authors of \cite{7,45} adopted derivative pricing models with distinguishing lending rates.
+Cr\'{e}pey et al. \cite{24} considered derivative pricing models incorporating the default risk of the issuer of the financial derivative.
+The authors of \cite{5} proposed the models for the pricing of financial derivatives on untradable underlyings and analyzed, e.g., financial derivatives on the temperature or mortality-dependent financial derivatives.
+Amadori \cite{1} considered the models incorporating that the trading strategy effects the price processes though the demand and supply.

 0.2mm The resulting PDEs from these models are usually high-dimensional, since the associated trading portfolio often involves a whole basket of financial assets (see \cite{7,24}).
 These high-dimensional NPDEs are often exceedingly difficult to be solved approximately.
 Furthermore, due to the practical relevance of the aforementioned PDEs, there is a strong demand in the financial engineering industry to approximation solutions to such high-dimensional nonlinear parabolic PDEs.